Eskilstuna: Climate

-Eskilstuna has a climate transitioning between continental and maritime with vast seasonal differences for a Southern Swedish climate.
+Eskilstuna has a climate transitioning between continental and maritime with vast seasonal differences for a southern Swedish climate.
 Unlike the coastal part of the Sörmlandic region, Eskilstuna has higher diurnal temperature variation and stronger waves of either heat or cold.
-With regards to daytime maximum and minimum temperatures, the weather station has been operated since 1961 with a total of three breaks of 2–3 years apiece in between 1984 and 2008.
+With regards to daytime maximum and minimum temperatures, the weather station has been operated since 1961 with three breaks of 2–3 years each between 1984 and 2008.